Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 There are several Form object Events.
 We will check how the Click and MouseMove Events are invoked from the Form Sections: Detail, Form Header, and Form Footer areas.
 I don't ask you to design a Form like the one shown at the top of this page.
 You can download the Demo database from the link given at the end of this page and try it out.
 Look for the changes we made in the WrapObject_Init2, WrapTextBox, in the Demo database.
 Compare the VBA Code with the Code you already have in the Demo Database downloaded from Episode Six.

-In Episode Number Eight, two new Wrapper Classes, WrapForm, and WrapCmdButton Classes are introduced.
+Episode Number Eight introduces two new Wrapper Classes, WrapForm, and WrapCmdButton Classes.
 Form Event Subroutines and Events specific to Form Sections are run from the WrapForm Class Module.

 WrapForm Class Module VBA Code is given below: